Subscribe for discounts, free growing tips + more recipes. Read all Posts »

 Step two, be the bee.

 Bees are professional pollinators and so this second method is more reliable.
-Touch the pollen on the anthers with a cotton swab or the tip of your finger and get it covered in pollen.
+Touch the pollen on the anthers with a natural paintbrush, cotton swab, or the tip of your finger and get it covered in pollen.
 Rub the swab onto the stigma that is sticking out above the anthers.
 Moving the pollen from the anthers to stigma accomplishes fertilization.
 Now, with the same swab, move on to all the flowers by getting more pollen on the swab and putting it on the stigmas.

 These steps can be performed in the morning throughout the flowering cycle to ensure proper fertilization.